 The post boasts 72.5K likes.

-Sanofi’s digital agency of 3 years, Eureka, has been providing the guiding hand for the brand’s great social media community building.
+Sanofi’s digital agency of 3 years, Eureka Digital, has been providing the guiding hand for the brand’s great social media community building.

 Their success comes from gathering a powerful team of creatives and designers backed by a very solid team of medical social media specialists.